Paston Way: Description of the route

-The route now heads back inland towards the next village of Gimingham this part of the trail passes through the valley of the River Mun.
-The countryside along this section is pleasant and very peaceful.
-One usual sight to the north of the ‘Trail’ is the giant white sphere which can be glimpsed occasionally.
-This is the Trimingham Early warning station which is in fact part of RAF Neatishead.
+The route now heads back inland towards the next village of Gimingham, where the trail passes through the valley of the River Mun.
+On this part of the trail Trimingham Early warning station, part of RAF Neatishead, can be seen.
 The path enters the village of Gimingham past the rebuilt old corn watermill and the preserved steam engine.
 Like Mundesley, Gimingham parish church is called All Saints.
 It is south down the main street from the engine.
-From this point there is an optional tour which takes in the villages of Trunch, Swafield, Bradfield and then back on itself to Trimingham and its unusually named church St John the Baptist's Head.
+From this point there is an optional tour which takes in the villages of Trunch, Swafield, Bradfield and then back on itself to Trimingham and the church St John the Baptist's Head.

-Section 6

 From Gimingham the path heads towards Southrepps via a lane known as Jack o' Lantern's Lane.
 The lane is reputed to be the territory of the Lantern man who lures all travellers to their doom.
 The parish church of Southrepps is called St James.
-Note the corbels and gargoyles high up on this church.
-At this point if you wish to visit the church and village, you must walk south into the village and then retrace your footsteps back to rejoin the Paston Way.

-Section 7

 From Southrepps the path takes a route to the south of Frogshall Hamlet along the ancient farm lanes towards the coastal village of Overstrand.
-There are two detour made on this section the first is to the village of Northrepps.
+There are two detours that can be made on this section: the first is to the village of Northrepps and its parish church, St Mary the Virgin; the second to Sidestrand and its small parish church, St Michael and All Angels.

-Detour A

-Northrepps parish church is called St Mary the Virgin, retrace your footstep back to Paston Way or pass through the village turning east over Hungry Hill and take the second detour.

-Detour B

-Sidestrand has been forever personified as "Poppyland" having been described as such by Clement Scott In 1883.
-The Daily Telegraph printed an article which Scott had written about a visit to the north Norfolk coast.
-He became enamored of the district and gave it the name Poppyland.
-His writing was responsible for members of the London theatre set visiting and investing in homes in the area.
-It is in this part of the world that he is perhaps best remembered, but ironically, he was unhappy at the result of his popularization of the area.
-Sidestrand's small parish church is called St Michael and All Angels.
-This church was moved stone by stone 1880 a third of a mile inland to prevent it from falling into the sea due to coastal erosion.
-Previous to this date the church had already suffered the loss of its tower in 1841 when it was washed down the cliff after a heavy storm.